-Dr. Wish-Baratz is co-founder and faculty director of Anatomy Camp a program that targets underrepresented minority students through which medical and graduate biomedical engineering students teach about wellness, the human body and relevant medical technologies.
-Since its inception in 2008, this program has reached thousands of youth in the Greater Cleveland community.
+Dr. Wish-Baratz is co-founder and faculty director of Anatomy Camp a program that targets underrepresented minority students through which medical and graduate biomedical engineering students teach about wellness, the human body, and relevant medical technologies.
+Since its inception in 2008, this program has reached thousands of youths in the Greater Cleveland community.
 Dr. Wish-Baratz was awarded the Crain’s “Health Care Heroes” award in 2015 for her work on Anatomy Camp which was featured in the March 2014 edition of American Way Magazine.

 Before returning to her native Cleveland, Ohio, in 2005, Dr. Wish-Baratz taught anatomy at Tel Aviv University and the University of Toronto.
 She also worked briefly as an occupational therapist with a specialty in hand therapy.

 Dr. Wish-Baratz has received multiple teaching awards during her academic career.
 In 2017 she was inducted into the Academy of Scholar Educators at CWRU School of Medicine and she received the prestigious Kaiser-Permanente Excellence in Teaching Award in 2011.
 She has published numerous papers in anatomy related fields, from anthropology to medical education, and has presented her research at national and international meetings.

 Dr. Wish-Baratz completed her PhD in anatomy at Tel Aviv University and an Executive MBA from the Weatherhead School of Management at CWRU.
 She also holds a post-baccalaureate certification in occupational therapy from Tel Aviv University and a BS and MS from Tufts University in Boston from which she graduated Summa Cum Laude/Phi Bet Kappa.
 Dr. Wish-Baratz lives in Cleveland, Ohio, with her husband and is the mother of four sons.